drduh/macOS-Security-and-Privacy-Guide/README.md

 If you enter your real name at the account setup process, be aware that your computer's name and local hostname will comprise that name (e.g., *John Appleseed's MacBook*) and thus will appear on local networks and in various preference files.

-Both should be verified and updated as needed in **System Preferences > Sharing** or with the following commands after installation:
+Both should be verified and updated as needed in **System Settings > About** or with the following commands after installation:

 ```console
 sudo scutil --set ComputerName MacBook